 Donald joined Watsi on September 23rd, 2015.
-Five years ago, Donald became the 1487th member to automatically support a new Watsi patient every month.
-Since then, 4,460 more people have become monthly donors!
-Donald's most recent donation traveled 4,000 miles to support Esther, a mother of six from Kenya, to fund surgery for her acute appendicitis.
+Seven years ago, Donald joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Donald's most recent donation traveled 4,000 miles to support Ann, a hardworking woman from Kenya, to fund fracture repair surgery for a broken wrist.